- 2018-present: Teaching Fellow B in the Department of Mathematics at the University of Surrey

 - 2010-2012: NRF Innovation Postdoctoral Fellow at the National Institute for Theoretical Physics of South Africa and University of Cape Town

 - 2010-2012: Assistant Lecturer in the Department of Mathematics and Applied Mathematics at the University of Cape Town

 - 2007-2009: PhD in Applied Mathematics at the University of Cape Town

 - 2005-2006: MSc in Physics at the University of the Witwatersrand (with distinction)

-- 2004: B.Sc.
-(Hons) Student in Theoretical Physics at the University of Cape Town (with distinction).
+- 2004: BSc (Hons) in Theoretical Physics at the University of Cape Town (with distinction)

-- 2001-2003: B.Sc.
-Student majoring in Applied Mathematics, Mathematics and Physics at the University of Cape Town (with a triple distinction).
+- 2001-2003: BSc majoring in Applied Mathematics, Mathematics and Physics at the University of Cape Town (with a triple distinction).

 I am a member of the Fields, Strings and Geometry Group in the Department of Mathematics.
 My research focuses on gauge-gravity dualities, superstring and supergravity theories, D and M-branes, and quantum integrable systems and underlying algebraic structures.
 My current research interests include:

 - Integrable spin-chains and scattering matrices in AdS/CFT correspondences

 - D and M-brane giant gravitons with non-trivial topologies in string theory and M-theory.